whothey/lexan/README.md

 Lexan
 ===============

-An university task whose goal is to create an Deterministic Finite Automaton.
+An university task whose goal is to create a Deterministic Finite Automaton.